LCOGT/photonranch-jobs/README.md

         - "action" | string | name of the job
         - "required_params" | json | additional parameters for the job
         - "optional_params" | json | additional parameters for the job
+        - "user_name" | string | the readable username, used for display
+        - "user_id" | string | unique id for the user
     - Response data: returns a copy of the job that was added to the jobs database.

 - POST `/updatejobstatus`